Alexandrite: The Rare Colour-Changing Gemstone

-At Bonnot Paris, we have had the privilege of handling some truly exceptional alexandrites.
-Here we share everything worth knowing about this remarkable stone: its origins, its unique optical phenomenon, its quality criteria, its prices and its significance.
+At Bonnot Paris, we have had the privilege of working with a number of exceptional alexandrites.
+We share here everything you need to know about this remarkable stone: its origins, its unique optical phenomenon, its quality criteria, its prices and its meaning.

 Alexandrite is a variety of chrysoberyl, a mineral composed of aluminium and beryllium oxide (BeAl₂O₄).
 What sets it apart from all other precious stones is its remarkable colour-change effect, known as the "alexandrite effect".

 In natural daylight, it displays hues ranging from green to blue-green, sometimes with teal undertones.
-Under incandescent artificial light, it transforms entirely, revealing tones of red, purple-red or raspberry.
+Under artificial incandescent light, it transforms, revealing tones of red, red-purple or raspberry.

 "Emerald by day, ruby by night"